G.R.O.W. O.U.T. (Getting Results Outside the Walls)

 GROW OUT stands for Getting Results Outside of the Walls.
-When women are released from prison, they face immediate challenges—finding a place to live, food to eat, clothes to wear, transportation, medical care, and job opportunities.
+When our KinMates are released from prison, they face immediate challenges—finding a place to live, food, clothing, transportation, medical care, and job opportunities.

-To help make this happen, we assign every woman leaving prison with a Transitional Coach.
-Coaches provide support until women are fully reintegrated into their communities.
+To help make this happen, upon release we assign every KinMate with a Transitional Coach.
+Coaches provide support until they are fully reintegrated into their communities.
 This includes finding housing, reconnecting with families, securing employment and having access to other supportive services.

 This word is not recognized in Webster’s Dictionary but is a nick name we use in the CHILL OUT Program to describe our program participants.
 It is derived from the word Kin, whose definition is as follows: